-.
+In 1921, Subhadra Kumari Chauhan and her husband joined Mahatma Gandhi's Non-Cooperation Movement and was the first woman Satyagrahi to court arrest in Nagpur.
 She was jailed twice for protesting against the British rule.
 She lived in an age of reformation and struggle for freedom led by Mahatma Gandhi.
 She actively engaged in awakening the educated masses through her thought provoking and effective writings.
-It was her poetry about Jhansi ki rani that at once showcases the life of the courageous Laxmi bai: "Khub ladi mardani who to Jhansi wali rani thi."
+It was her poem about Jhansi ki rani, which at once showcases the life of the courageous Lakshmi bai: "Khub ladi mardani woh to Jhansi wali rani thi."

 "The thrones shook and royalties scowled